Intelligence DNA?

 But a far simpler explanation is through population structure and improvements in availability of public education during the 20th century.
 In fact, the same study shows that actual education attainment (rather than "polygenic scores") has improved greatly over the course of the twentieth century.
 When education becomes more widely available, and less concentrated in particular geographic locations and in more-or-less hereditary social classes, the statistical association between particular DNA sequences and high education attainment becomes less and less pronounced.
 Population structure itself has also changed dramatically through the twentieth century (for example, due to urbanization42, or cataclysms, such as the Second World War43).
 Large urban centers, in particular, have become increasingly heterogeneous, as people became more mobile44.
 So it is in fact the statistical association itself between genetic markers and education attainment that gradually becomes weaker (again, my karelian pies example).
 That 2017 study simply recorded a statistical artefact of its own faulty methodology45.

-You may rightfully laugh at my hypothetical researcher aiming to prove the "genetic basis" of consuming karelian pies, or living in Helsinki, instead of in Turku.
-These examples are deservedly laughable because they seek causality where there is none.
+You may rightfully laugh at my hypothetical researcher aiming to prove the "genetic basis" of consuming karelian pies, or of living in Helsinki, instead of in Turku.
+These examples are deservedly laughable, because they seek causality where there is none.
 A post-hoc after-the-fact reasoning that can be invoked to "prove" practically anything.
 But then, twin researcher Robert Plomin, in his "Blueprint" manifest46, would similarly have us believe that where we live is determined by our DNA47.
 In Plomin's world, human populations are the clean theoretical constructs of genetics textbooks – randomly mating, completely mixed, have no structure or geographic variation, and unchanging from one generation to next.
 If you believe that, then any correlation between DNA markers and complex human traits can only be interpreted as unidirectional causality from DNA to trait48.
 But real-world human populations are anything but that.

 Clearly, the genetic composition of a nation of immigrants, like America, will be very much different than that of Italian mountain villages, where people have paired almost exclusively among themselves for many generations.
 Similarly, the genetic composition of a large city, to which people immigrate for education and work, is going to be different than that of rural areas.
 To try to explain the causes of individual differences in social status, income, intelligence and education through differences in DNA that are passive consequences of immigration, assortative mating and other independent population processes, is to completely reverse the arrow of causality.
 Stephen Jay Gould has called that "confusing bookkeeping with causality" 49.
 But behavioral genetics has always played on that ignorance of causes that comes from just recording correlations 50.